What is Magento 2?

 Magento 2 launched in November 2015, creating a big splash in the eCommerce development community.
 It’s best not to think of Magento 2 as an upgrade.
 Rather, it’s a whole new reboot of the platform, built on substantial research regarding the limitations of Magento 1.

 Released in 2008, Magento has become one of the most popular eCommerce platforms available.
 Magento has always been robust, powerful and feature-rich, however those advantages came with some drawbacks, making it sometimes unwieldy, slow and challenging to work with.
 That’s why the Magento team rebuilt it from the foundation, utilizing a modern web stack, rather than working off the existing platform.

 When should you upgrade?

 We definitely mean “when” and not “if”.
 Magento 1 is not going to be an eternal eCommerce solution.
-Support will be available for a few years, but no new features will be added during that period.
-New extensions are only being offered for Magento 2.
+Support will be available for a few years, but you will no longer see new features added.
+New extensions are only being offered for Magento 2, going forward.
 As the eCommerce environment grows more and more competitive, store owners on Magento 2 will have an advantage over those still using Magento 1.